Jay Pryor

 Jamie Pryor, better known as Jay Pryor, is an Irish producer, DJ, songwriter and remixer.

 Career

-Jay Pryor has worked as a songwriter and producer with artists such as Louis Tomlinson, Steve Aoki, Digital Farm Animals, and more.
+Jay Pryor has worked as a songwriter and producer with artists such as Michael Jackson, Louis Tomlinson, Steve Aoki, Digital Farm Animals, and more.
 Steve Aoki and Louis Tomlinson's single "Just Hold On", which Pryor co-produced, charted at number 2 on the official UK Singles Chart.
 Jay Pryor has provided official remixes for acts such as Kehlani & Ty Dolla $ign, Niall Horan, Seeb, Bastille, Snakehips, Zayn, American Authors, Anne-Marie, and DJ Fresh.

-Jay Pryor's debut track "All This" and was released in 2016 and has been streamed more than 20 million times online.
+Jay Pryor's debut track "All This" has been streamed more than 70 million times online.
 He signed a record deal with Virgin EMI Records in 2017 and his records are released by Casablanca Records in the US.
+Jay is also signed to WME for agency representation, and Palm Tree Crew for management, who represent international artists like Kygo, Gryffin and Sofitukker.